cormullion/PhilipsHue.jl/README.md

 To access and control the bridge you need to know its IP address, and register and obtain a 'username' (a string of hex) which you can use in subsequent sessions.
 This approach replaces the old 'username' system which Philips has already deprecated and will remove soon.

-The first run:
+For the very first run:

     using PhilipsHue
     B = PhilipsHueBridge("192.168.1.2")
     initialize(B, devicetype="juliascript#user1")

-You'll now have to run to the bridge and hit the button:
+You'll now have to run to the Hue bridge and hit the button:

+    julia> initialize(B, devicetype="juliascript#user1")
-    Trying to get the IP address of the Philips bridge...
+    initialize(): Trying to get the IP address of the Philips bridge. initialize(): Found bridge at 192.168.1.2.
-    Trying to register ... to the bridge at 192.168...
-    Quick, you have ten seconds to press the button on the bridge! successfully added to the bridge at 192.168...
+    initialize(): Trying to register juliascript#user1 with the bridge at 192.168.1.2... register(): Quick, you have ten seconds to press the button on the bridge! register(): Successfully registered juliascript#user1 with the bridge at 192.168.1.2 register(): username is KbZxj8G5nBDsDYgqOmHicytLC-aTALLSEaJN
-    Registration successful
+    initialize(): Registration successful
+    your username is KbZxj8G5nBDsDYgqOmHicytLC-aTALLSEaJN
     true

-and the 'username' should be stored in a field of B, so `B.username` might be something like "2e4bdae26d734a73aeec4c21d4fd6".
-Remember it!
+and the 'username' should also be stored in a field of B. Remember it!

     testlights(B)

 ``B`` now represents your bridge, and most of the functions require this as the first argument.

-In a future Julia session you don't have to initialize, and can simply do:
+In a subsequent Julia session you don't have to do this initialization, and can simply do:

     using PhilipsHue
-    B = PhilipsHueBridge("192.168.1.2", "2e4bdae26d734a73aeec4c21d4fd6")
+    B = PhilipsHueBridge("192.168.1.2", "KbZxj8G5nBDsDYgqOmHicytLC-aTALLSEaJN")
     testlights(B)

+since you remembered that 'username'.

 There's also: